webiny/webiny-examples/use-existing-amazon-vpc-advanced-usage/README.md

     return undefined;
 };
 ```

+> **NOTE**
+> Note that the `apps/pulumi` is a new yarn workspace.
+As such, it needs to be declared in project root's `package.json` file, within the `workspaces` array.
+Once declared, in order for `yarn` to actually initialize the workspace, you'll also need to run `yarn` from your project root.

 With this function in place, we can easily use it across all four `webiny.project.ts` files, for example: